 In fact much about Langridge’s identity is far from clear.
 While Scarlett was happy to be photographed by journalists (always in elegant period clothing), Langridge rarely was, and would be veiled or masked for rare exceptions.
 It should be noted that “Priscilla” is a diminutive form of a Latin name meaning ancient or old-fashioned (from the same root as “prior”) making it plausible that the name was another alias—but for whom?
 One theory is that there were many Priscillas: it was a catch-all name for whoever Scarlett happened to be working with at the time.
 Another is that Priscilla Langridge was a distinct persona of a woman from New Zealand who made public appearances with Scarlett under the name Miss Raynor.

-Yet another possibility is that the veiled woman had a reason to stay concealed in 1980s Ireland, where homosexuality and other acts seen as sexual deviancies were still illegal.
-Some reporters printed hurtful gossip that underneath the second Games Mistress’s veil was “a suspicious five o’clock shadow.”
+Yet another possibility is that the veiled woman had a reason to stay concealed in 1980s Ireland, where homosexuality and other lifestyles seen as deviancies were still illegal.
+Some evidence, including hurtful gossip spread by at least one reporter, suggests Langridge may have been trans.
 A woman interviewed during the group’s Rhennish days identified as Sister Angelina (who may or may not be the same person as Langridge) is shown only from the back or side angles because of her “spiritual role”; in a follow-up piece, the reporter noted that “we had a number of calls from viewers who suggested the occupant interviewed was in fact a man.
 [But] we can only take the person interviewed at face value.”

 If we do the same and also assume Langridge was one particular person, not a composite, the portrait of her that emerges from the available facts is a consistent one.
 She was a writer and illustrator with “an enviable knowledge of the more obscure comic strips,” and regardless of how she had inveigled computers into St. Bride’s, looked upon them “as another medium, like books or comics, to be exploited as a rich experience.”
 Both computers and comics, she wrote, were interesting as “unusual media for presenting fantasies.”
 Langridge also praised the “economy” of the simple parsers of early text games.
 “I like the two-word input,” she once told a reporter, “the over-use of ‘get’ and ‘drop’.
 It’s useful to have a very simple command structure which can be used inventively.
 People make a fetish of over-sophistication.”
 Langridge talked enthusiastically about the St. Bride’s games and once wrote a letter to a magazine to correct some mistaken points in a review.
 Since Scarlett rarely spoke about the specifics of the games themselves, it seems a reasonable assumption that Langridge was the driving force behind their creation.